fabiogouw/spark-aws-messaging/README.md

     .save();
 ```

+The dataframe:
-The dataframe must have a column called **value** (string), because this column will be used as the body of each message.
+- must have a column called **value** (string), because this column will be used as the body of each message.
-Also, the dataframe may have a column called **msg_attributes** (array of maps of [string, string]).
-In this case, the library will add each map as a message attribute.
+- may have a column called **msg_attributes** (map of [string, string]).
+In this case, the library will add each key/value as a [metadata attribute](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-message-metadata.html) to the SQS message.
+- may have a column called **group_id** (string).
+In this case, the library will add the group id used by [FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/using-messagegroupid-property.html).

+The folder [/spark-aws-messaging/src/test/resources](/spark-aws-messaging/src/test/resources) contains some PySpark simple examples used in the integration tests (the *endpoint* option is not required).

 Don't forget you'll need to configure the default credentials in your machine before running the example.
 See
 [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.